speekha/httpmocker/README.md

 Since Jackson, Gson or Kotlinx serialization use some type of introspection or annotation processing to parse JSON streams, it is recommended to keep the mapping classes unobfuscated.
-You can refer to the [proguard-rules.pro](demo/proguard-rules.pro) file included in the demo app for an example of required rules.
+You can refer to those libraries recommandations and to the[proguard-rules.pro](demo/proguard-rules.pro) file included in the demo app for an example of required rules.

 The custom and moshi parsers are immune to obfuscation because they do not use any introspection.